LaurentMazare/tch-rs/README.md

 # torch-rust
-Some very experimental rust bindings for PyTorch.
+Experimental rust bindings for PyTorch.
 The code generation part for the C api on top of libtorch comes from [ocaml-torch](https://github.com/LaurentMazare/ocaml-torch).